 The Nebraska Constitution provides for the "free instruction in the common schools of this state of all persons between the ages of five and twenty-one years."
 [Nebraska Constitution, Article VII (1)].
-As such, the Task Force determined that the 7-year cohort graduation rate should be allowed to give schools/districts credit for students that they continued to work with, especially students with disabilities that may require services until they are 21-years-old.
-The four year graduation rate will be used in the calculation for this indicator and the seven year graduation rate may also be used as a minor adjustment.
+As such, the Task Force determined that the 7-year cohort graduation rate should be allowed to give schools/districts credit for students that they continued to work with, especially students with disabilities that may require services until they are 21 years-old.
+The four year graduation rate will be used in the calculation for this indicator and the seven year graduation rate may also be used as a minor adjustment In both the classification and designation process, 4-year graduation rate will be weighted at 51% while 7-year will be weighted at 49%.